The Energy Regulation and Markets Review: Japan

 The Japan Electric Power Exchange (JEPX) exists for the benefit of all electric power-related transactions.
 It was established on 28 November 2003 as a market for the commodity trading of electric power and serves as an intermediary for electric power spot trading, forward transactions, green power selling transactions, non-fossil value transactions, indirect power transmission right transactions and base load transactions.
 (It is possible to undertake both buy and sell orders through the JEPX.)
-To participate in electric power commodity trading on the JEPX, membership as a trade affiliate is necessary and, as of 1 April 2020, 184 companies were trade affiliates.
+To participate in electric power commodity trading on the JEPX, membership as a trade affiliate is necessary and, as of 9 April 2021, 244 companies were trade affiliates.
+In addition, there were 10 companies that were special trade affiliates as of the same date.
 The spot market is open every day of the year.
 The JEPX has also established a market in which members can trade electricity until one hour prior to its actual use.
 This market enables electricity business entities to adjust the amount of electricity they provide until the last minute.

 The JEPX is managed by a general incorporated association comprising electric power companies and other such entities.
 It is a private exchange that operates and is regulated by its own market rules.

 ii Terms and conditions of supply

 As has been explained, the amendment to the EBA that came into effect on 1 April 2016 liberalised entry into the electricity retail business, but provides a provisional measure that requires former general electric utilities (those allowed to retail electricity at low voltage market before the liberalisation) to continue to provide the existing terms and conditions for the time being to ensure that the price of electricity price does rise unreasonably.
 Additionally, all retail companies are subject to regulations in certain codes of conduct, such as to deliver explanations and documents in relation to certain matters, for their supply to customers.